oliora/ppconsul/status.md

 # HTTP API v1 Implementation Status

 The status of Consul HTTP API v1 coverage.
+Note that all implemented features are tested with automated integration tests.

 ### kv